-3 sem hrs cr.
-This course examines variations in culture and analyzes how cultural elements vary or recur from place to place and influence change and economic development.
+3 sem hrs cr This course examines variations in culture and analyzes how cultural elements vary or recur from place to place and influence change and economic development.
 Topics include demographics, distribution patterns, and interactions of such cultural characteristics as language, religion, politics, urbanization, and economics.
-Prerequisite: Exemption from or completion of READ 0810 and ENGL 0810 Formerly/Same As (Formerly GGY 1010, GEOL 1030)Transfer (UT) or Non Transfer Course (UN): UT
+Prerequisite: Exemption from or completion of READ 0810 and ENGL 0810

+In rare and unusual circumstances, a course prerequisite can be overridden with the permission of the Curriculum lead for the discipline.
+Formerly/Same As (Formerly GGY 1010, GEOL 1030)Transfer (UT) or Non Transfer Course (UN): UT